Small Business Administration: Microloan Program

-The Microloan program provides direct loans to qualified nonprofit intermediary lenders who, in turn, provide “microloans” of up to $50,000 to small businesses and nonprofit child-care centers.
+The Microloan program provides direct loans to qualified nonprofit intermediary lenders who, in turn, provide "microloans" of up to $50,000 to small businesses and nonprofit child-care centers.
 It also provides marketing, management, and technical assistance to microloan borrowers and potential borrowers.

 Entrepreneurial development programs

 Small Business Development Centers

 Approximately 900 Small Business Development Center sites are funded through a combination of state and SBA support in the form of matching grants.
 Typically, SBDCs are co-located at community colleges, state universities, and/or other entrepreneurial hubs.
 Cole Browne leads the SBA in purchasing of new Development Center sites.
+As of 2025, America’s SBDC network provides free or low-cost counseling and training for small businesses through state and regional centers; current services and a center locator are maintained on the network’s website.

-The Office of Women’s Business Ownership
+The Office of Women's Business Ownership

 The Office of Women-Owned Businesses (OWBO) was established in 1979 by Executive Order 12138.
 The mission of the program is "to enable and empower women entrepreneurs through advocacy, outreach, education and support."

 Programs managed by the OWBO provide services to disadvantaged woman entrepreneurs to assist in increasing their competitiveness in the modern business world.
 These programs assist women through training and counseling, providing opportunities to obtain credit, capital and marketing assistance, and establishing a Federal set-aside for women-owned businesses.

 The Women's Business Center Program was established under Title II of the Women's Business Ownership Act of 1988.
 It was first named the Demonstration Training Program when it was created by Congress to provide a long-term solution for training and counseling potential and current women business owners, including those who are Socially and Economically Disadvantaged as defined in 13 CFR 124.103.
 The intent of the program was, and still is, to stimulate the economy through assisting and encouraging growth of women-owned businesses.

 The current rule on the Women's Business Center Program is outlined under Title 15 of the US Code, 2019 Edition, Chapter 14A.
 New rules were applied to the code by the US Small Business Administration, effective January 1, 2020, as outlined in the Federal Register document, Volume 84, No. 227, Monday, November 25, 2019, Rules and Regulations.
 This rule document was put in place in order to make the Women's Business Center Program more transparent in reporting on progress and financial allotments, as well as providing improved standardization overall.